tjcarney89/swift-collectionView-readme-ios-0217/README.md

 let cell = collectionView.dequeueReusableCell(withReuseIdentifier: "basicCell", for: indexPath)
 ```

 This is very similar to what you should have seen with a tableView.
-Using what you have learnt with tableviews apply the same thinking to collectionviews.
-Experiment with the collectionView in the storyboard and in code to get different results.
+Using what you have learnt with table views apply the same thinking to collection views.
+Experiment with the collection view in the storyboard and in code to get different results.

 In future lessons, you'll see how to build your own iOS app powered by a collection view yourself.
 For now, though, you've hopefully gained insight on how collection views in iOS work.